What is Junior Church?

 A typical Junior Church session starts with everyone gathering round for a brief introduction by one of the leaders.
 The kids are encouraged to tell us about any special events in their lives (birthdays, trips, pets giving birth etc).
 A (topical) prayer is said and a hymn (traditional, modern or downright silly) is sung.

 We then break up into three group: younger (up to Year 1); middle (Year 2 to Year 7 inclusive); older (Year 8 and above).
-There is one leader for each group.
+There is at least one leader for each group.
 A group may do craft, quizzes, short dramas etc. The older the group the more bible study there will be.
 The focus is on learning through fun.

 Which Sundays will there be a Junior Church?